-Axion has attracted the wide range of interests in particle physics and cosmology.
-Peccei and Quinn originally introduced the QCD axion to solve the strong CP problem~\cite{Peccei:1977hh}.
-In recent decades, it has been found that the string theory predicts a number of axion-like particles (ALPs), which have the broad range of mass and the couplings to gauge fields.
-Such ALPs are expected to be ubiquitous in our universe, which provides a paradigm called string axiverse~\cite{Arvanitaki:2009fg}.
-ALPs are good candidates for dark matter, and its ultralight mass may solve the so called small-scale crisis in cosmology~\cite{Weinberg:2013aya,Press:1989id,Sahni:1999qe,Hu:2000ke,Peebles:2000yy}.
+The axion has attracted much interest in particle physics and cosmology.
+Peccei and Quinn originally introduced the QCD axion to solve the strong $CP$ problem~\cite{Peccei:1977hh}.
+In recent decades, it has been found that string theory predicts a number of axion-like particles (ALPs), which have a broad range of masses and couplings to gauge fields.
+Such ALPs are expected to be ubiquitous in our universe, which provides a paradigm called the string axiverse~\cite{Arvanitaki:2009fg}.
+ALPs are good candidates for dark matter~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}, and their ultralight mass may solve the so called small-scale crisis in cosmology~\cite{Weinberg:2013aya,Press:1989id,Sahni:1999qe,Hu:2000ke,Peebles:2000yy}.
 Moreover, an extremely light ALP can be responsible for dark energy~\cite{Frieman:1995pm,Kim:2002tq,Tsujikawa:2013fta,Panda:2010uq,Ibe:2018ffn}.

-The axions and ALPs are intensively searched for in various methods~\cite{Marsh:2015xka,Irastorza:2018dyq}.
-Especially, the coupling to photon enables one of the most promising detection schemes.
-When photons travel through the axion background, their polarization angle rotates, which is known as ``cosmic birefringence''~\cite{Carroll:1998zi,Lue:1998mq,Feng:2004mq,Feng:2006dp,Liu:2006uh}.
-To measure the rotation angle, we need to observe some known polarized photons, e.g. astronomical targets~\cite{Fujita:2018zaj,Ivanov:2018byi,Caputo:2019tms}, laser interferometers~\cite{Obata:2018vvr,Liu:2018icu,Nagano:2019rbw}, and cosmic microwave background (CMB)~\cite{Fedderke:2019ajk,Sigl:2018fba}.
+Searches for axions and ALPs use various methods~\cite{Marsh:2015xka,Irastorza:2018dyq}.
+In particular, the coupling to photon is one of the most promising detection schemes.
+When photons travel through the ALP background, their polarization angle rotates, which is known as ``cosmic birefringence''~\cite{Carroll:1998zi,Lue:1998mq,Feng:2004mq,Feng:2006dp,Liu:2006uh}.
+To measure the rotation angle, we need to observe some known polarized photons, e.g., astronomical targets~\cite{Alighieri:2010eu,Fujita:2018zaj,Ivanov:2018byi,Caputo:2019tms,Poddar:2020qft}, laser interferometers~\cite{Obata:2018vvr,Liu:2018icu,Nagano:2019rbw}, and the cosmic microwave background (CMB)~\cite{Agrawal:2019lkr,Fedderke:2019ajk,Sigl:2018fba}.
 The CMB photons acquire uncorrelated $E$- and $B$-mode polarization when they are emitted at the last scattering surface (LSS).
-The cosmic birefringence mixes the $E$- and the $B$-mode, which results in the $EB$ cross correlation~\cite{Lue:1998mq,Pospelov:2008gg,Zhao:2014yna,Lee:2016jym}.
-Since the $EB$ cross correlation vanishes in parity-conserving models, its detection is a smoking gun of parity-violating phenomena such as the ALP-photon coupling.
+The cosmic birefringence mixes the $E$- and $B$-modes, which results in the $EB$ cross correlation~\cite{Lue:1998mq,Pospelov:2008gg,Finelli:2008jv,Lee:2013mqa,Zhao:2014yna,Lee:2016jym,Liu:2016dcg}.
+Since the $EB$ cross correlation vanishes in parity-conserving models, its detection is a smoking gun of parity-violating phenomena, e.g., the ALP-photon coupling.